legomolina/LMSpoiler/README.md

 ```
 ####Changing style with CSS
 There is a CSS file you can explore to see how it works in the example but I want to make some clarifications about it. <br />
-First of all there is 3 sections: main section (.spoiler), handler section (.spoiler div:first-child) and content section (.spoiler div:last-child).
-I've made thinking in you can change class easyly since you just to write new class name into script (as I said above) and change the name in css.
+First of all there are 3 sections: main section (.spoiler), handler section (.spoiler div:first-child) and content section (.spoiler div:last-child).
+You can change the class easily because you only have to write the new class in the script (as I said above) and change the name in css.
 But don't worry about it because I'll make a tutorial in my website (legomolina.github.io) and I will explain this better (spanish).

 There is an example for you to view how it works in this repo.<br />